Last updated on 3 November 2021

 Some may be wondering if the introduction of booster shots means that the current COVID-19 vaccines are not effective enough.
 This is not the case.
 While the COVID-19 vaccines effectively protect against COVID-19 and its variants, the level of protection can decrease over time.
 Receiving a booster shot can increase an individual’s level of immunity and protection from COVID-19.

 Israeli health officials have said that the effectiveness of the second dose of the Pfizer-BioNTech vaccine decreased 6 months after it was given, necessitating the administration of a booster dose to provide increased protection.
-Similarly, a Chinese study that has yet to be peer-reviewed reported that antibodies from Sinovac’s CoronaVac COVID-19 vaccine declined below a key threshold from around 6 months after the second dose was administered for most recipients.
-However, a third dose of CoronaVac administered 6 or more months after the second dose resulted in a significant increase in antibodies, effectively strengthening immune protection against COVID-19.
+Similarly, there is evidence that antibody levels after 2 doses of Sinovac’s CoronaVac COVID-19 vaccine are low, and decline rapidly in all age groups within 3 to 6 months, returning to pre-vaccination levels by 6 months.
+A third dose of CoronaVac is necessary to increase in antibodies and strengthen the immune protection against COVID-19.